Future Forward: How remote work arrangements affect creativity and urban life

 Prof Heng: First of all, when companies adopt virtual work, it's fundamental that a certain level of training be provided to unleash the potential of these virtual working technologies and tools.
 There should be certain sets of norms, guidelines or best practices.
 For instance, turning on your video during calls.
 I think that should be one of the first steps that we should be looking at.

 Next, in terms of the virtual work environment, most particularly in the city environment, we need to consider the fact that we are going through a fundamental shift in terms of technology.
 We should look at new tools for people to collaborate.
 So organisations need to consider what tools work for them.
 For example, if I'm an innovative company, should I look at a virtual workspace in a VR setting instead of a 2D screen?
-Should we have a full body virtual workspace where team members can have a futuristic and interactive environment to do more brainstorming instead of via screen?
+Should we have a full body virtual workspace where team members can have a futuristic and interactive environment to do more brainstorming instead of via a screen?
 Or can companies look into a hybrid arrangement where they should be more open to hiring talent from around the world instead of people within the city itself?
 Can I use this opportunity to attract top talents from around the world since they don't have to go to the office that often?

 Third, office spaces are expensive in the city.
 Why not have collaboration rooms like a creative hub in the city itself and leave all the day-to-day operations to be done remotely and then use the office space for creativity or team building?
 So reimagining the office space for collaboration instead of normal work.